Ashtanga Yoga with Elliot 2021 Yoga Workshop Series

 Ever since India, I’ve wanted to share the daily Mysore style of yoga practice with my community and this dream is finally coming to fruition!
 Get into the best shape of your life with yoga!Sign-Up Here

 Date and Times

-Starting on Saturday, February 1st, I will be leading the Primary Series of Ashtanga from 1PM to 3pm.
-I will host this every Saturday at 1PM leading up to June 13th, which will be our 20th and final workshop for the series.
+Starting on Saturday, September 4th, I will be leading the Primary Series of Ashtanga from 11AM to 1pm.
+I will host this every first Saturday of the month at 11AM.

 I will also be coaching and mentoring each student that wants to start a daily yoga practice from the Primary Series.
 I want to help YOU!

 It’s time to transform your life!
 It will be A LOT of hard work, but the reward of better mental and physical health is extraordinarily valuable, especially in these trying times.
 This will also get your body into shape, lean, toned, and thin if you eat properly.